 make decisions, think and react quickly

 accept responsibility and, where necessary, take command of a situation

 remain calm and polite under pressure no matter how others react.

 All new probationary police officers now complete a two year Modern Apprenticeship in Policing.
-This has been designed to ensure training remains relevant in a changing society.

 Initial training takes place over 12 weeks at Police Scotland Training and Recruitment Centres, the Scottish Police College at Tulliallan.